-On my Six-Figure Challenge website I’m using a silo structure, and I think most other people are too.
-While today’s post isn’t a 6FC update, it is something that will interest a lot of you.
+On a recent “new website” challenge, I'm applying a silo structure and I think most other people are too.
+While today's post isn't an update for that challenge, I think it's something that will interest a lot of you.

 A few weeks ago a fellow marketer named Tony reached out to me for advice about restructuring his site to a silo.
 He essentially wanted to know my thoughts on doing it; how should it be done, did I think it was a good idea, and so on.